Behavior & Limits

 64 KiB message limit.
 SQS supports 256 KB and Pub/Sub 10 MB.
 Alien enforces 64 KiB for portability.
 Store large payloads in Storage and pass a reference.

 Fixed 30-second lease.
 Configurable timeouts would expose backend-specific behavior.
 A fixed window keeps behavior predictable.
-For function triggers, Alien auto-calculates an appropriate visibility timeout.
+For worker triggers, Alien auto-calculates an appropriate visibility timeout.

 No exactly-once.
 Some backends support it in specific configurations, but the guarantees aren't portable.
 Alien documents at-least-once and encourages idempotent handlers.